 We task our leadership team to lead by example, including fostering a working environment that encourages employees to voice concerns or otherwise seek assistance or counsel if faced with a potentially compromising situation.
 We seek the same in our relationship with our readers, asking them early and often to contact us with any concerns or corrections.

-We publish TWN reporter contact information at the bottom of each article so you can reach us immediately should you have a question or concern about our coverage.
+We publish TWN reporter or editor contact information at the bottom of each article so you can reach us immediately should you have a question or concern about our coverage.

 In our rapidly evolving world, each of us is challenged with complex environments that often require quick responses under pressure of deadlines.
 No written policy can definitively set forth the appropriate action for all situations a TWN employee may encounter but we intend for this code to emphasize and clarify a standard for ethical conduct that must govern all of our business dealings and relationships.